 The classic French lemon tart, la Tarte au citron, is the most popular pastry sold in France.
 With just a few simple but best quality ingredients, make yours similar to one from the patisseries in Paris.

-This is a typically easy French recipe in which the glossy filling isn't baked and without cream.
+This is a typically easy French recipe in which the glossy filling isn't baked and has no cream.
 The freshest lemon curd is poured into a pre-baked buttery shell and chilled.
 The result is easy to slice with just enough sugar to tantalise the tastebuds.

 French Tarts: The Most Popular Pastry in France